Songwriter (film): Plot

+Cast

 Reception

 The film is reviewed, favorably, by the critic Pauline Kael in her collection of movie reviews, Hooked.
 "Playing a vain, laid-back sensualist, the silver bearded Kristofferson has a smiling glow; he has never been more at ease; Rip Torn is the picture's insurance against gentility.
 Everything he says sounds mean and dirty, and even when you can't understand his snarled out words he makes you laugh.
 Rhonda Dotson has something of Teri Garr's manic alertness and dippiness, too, but in a softer form.
 She's a romantic comedienne with awesome poise.
 Richard C. Sarafian has a whomping comic menace.
 Lesley Ann Warren's Gilda is spectacular.
 When we first see Gilda, she's a singer with no belief in herself and no class; she's an incredibly beautiful girl in a red dress [but] when Doc grooms her to go out as the opening act for Blackie, she begins to learn something about taste and musicianship, and her voice flowers.
 Besides being one of the great beauties of the screen, Warren can sing."